Robots as tools for understanding human behavior.

-I build theories about how people think [HRI'22],* learn,* and interact [THRI'23] with the world around them.
-Then, I apply these theories to develop robot-assisted interventions [HRI'22, HRI'21] to better support users of various cognitive and technical abilties.
+I build theories about how people think, learn, and interact with the world around them [HRI'22, THRI'23, RO-MAN'24].
+Then, I apply these theories to develop robot-assisted interventions to better support users of various cognitive and technical abilities [HRI'22, HRI'21, HRI'25].

 Roboticist · Researcher · NPO Director